awsdocs/amazon-fsx-windows-user-guide/doc_source/using-backups.md

 You can use the AWS CLI or one of the AWS SDKs to change the backup window, and backup retention period for your file systems with the `UpdateFileSystem` operation\.
 For more information, see [Walkthrough 3: Update an Existing File System](walkthrough03-update-file-system.md)\.

-## Creating Backups<a name="creating-backups"></a>
+## Working with Manual Backups<a name="manual-backups"></a>

 Amazon FSx enables you to take additional backups of your file systems at any time\.
+You can do so using the Amazon FSx Management Console, API, or the AWS Command Line Interface \(CLI\)\.
+Any backups that you create manually do not expire automatically, and are kept until you manually delete them\.
+Manual backups are retained after you have deleted the file system\.
+For more information, see [Deleting Backups](#delete-backups)\.

+### Creating Manual Backups<a name="creating-backups"></a>

-You can do so using the Amazon FSx Management Console, the AWS CLI, or one of the AWS SDKs\.
-The easiest way to create a backup is through the console\.
-The following procedure guides you through how to create a user\-initiated backup in the console for a file system that already exists\.
+The following procedure guides you through how to create a user\-initiated backup in the Amazon FSx console for an existing file system\.

-**To create a file system backup**
+**To create a manual file system backup**

 1. Open the Amazon FSx console at [https://console\.aws\.amazon\.com/fsx/](https://console.aws.amazon.com/fsx/)\.